National Geophysical Data Center

 The United States National Geophysical Data Center (NGDC) provided scientific stewardship, products and services for geophysical data describing the solid earth, marine, and solar-terrestrial environment, as well as earth observations from space.
+It was established in 1965 as part of the new Environmental Science Services Administration until that organization became the National Oceanic & Atmospheric Administration (NOAA) in 1970.
 In 2015, NGDC was merged with the National Climatic Data Center (NCDC) and the National Oceanographic Data Center (NODC) into the National Centers for Environmental Information (NCEI).

 Location and controlling bodies

-The NGDC, was located in Boulder, Colorado as a part of the US Department of Commerce (USDOC), National Oceanic & Atmospheric Administration (NOAA), National Environmental Satellite, Data and Information Service (NESDIS).
+Since 1972 the NGDC was located in Boulder, Colorado as a part of the US Department of Commerce (USDOC), National Oceanic & Atmospheric Administration (NOAA), National Environmental Satellite, Data and Information Service (NESDIS).

 Data holdings

-NGDC's data holdings contained more than 300 digital and analog databases, some of which were very large.
+NGDC's data holdings contained more than 300 digital and analog databases, with over 37 terabytes of unique digital records plus paper, film, slides and microfilm in 2003.
 As technology advanced, so did the search for more efficient ways of preserving these data.
 This data is now maintained by the NCEI.

 Data contributors

 NGDC worked closely with contributors of scientific data to prepare documented, reliable data sets.
 They welcomed cooperative projects with other government agencies, nonprofit organizations, and universities, and encourage data exchange.